egorsmkv/laravel-boilerplate-dev/README.md

-# Laravel Boilerplate for Development
+# Laravel Boilerplate for Production

 ### Requirements